morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 -----

-#### AXE5400 - USB3.0 - 2.4 GHz, 5 GHz and 6 GHz (WiFi 7)
+#### AXE5400 - USB3.0 - 2.4 GHz, 5 GHz and 6 GHz (WiFi 7) (Warning: no adapters with this chipset are available to buy at this time - 2023-03-07.)

 -----

 ##### `chipset - Mediatek mt7925 - supported in-kernel since Linux kernel 6.7 (2024)`

-No adapters with this chipset are available to consumers yet.
+Warning: No adapters with this chipset are available to consumers yet.
+You will see AXE5400 class adapters available but those are currently Realtek chipsets and are only WiFi 6 capable devices.
+The mt7925 is a WiFi 7 capable device.
 Expect adapters to be available at some point in 2024.
 If you see an adapter that uses the mt7925 chipset, please post in `Issues`.

 -----